gamecreature/QtAwesome/README.md

   * document the usage of another icon font
   * add some tests
   * do some code cleanup

+Thanks go to the contributors of this project!

 And of course last but not least,

 Many thanks go to Dave Gandy an the other Font Awesome contributors!! [http://fortawesome.github.com/Font-Awesome](http://fortawesome.github.com/Font-Awesome)
 And of course to the Qt team/contributors for supplying this great cross-platform c++ library.

 Contributions are welcome!
 Feel free to fork and send a pull request through Github.